ipyflow/ipyflow/README.md

 -----
-`ipyflow` is a next-generation Python kernel for Jupyter and other notebook interfaces that tracks dataflow relationships between symbols and cells during a given interactive session.
-If you'd like to skip the elevator pitch and skip straight to installation / activation instructions, jump to [quick start](#quick-start) below; otherwise, keep reading to learn about `ipyflow`'s features.
+`ipyflow` is a next-generation Python kernel for Jupyter and other notebook interfaces that tracks dataflow relationships between symbols and cells during a given interactive session, thereby making it easier to reason about notebook state.
+If you'd like to skip the elevator pitch and skip straight to installation / activation instructions, jump to
+[quick start](#quick-start)
+below; otherwise, keep reading to learn about `ipyflow`'s features.